304 North Cardinal St.

 Perlite is simply bits of naturally occurring glass that have been heated up until they pop like popcorn.
 Perlite is sterile and inert, making it a very useful media for growing plants.
 It doesn’t contain fertilizer for the plants but it also generally doesn’t contain chemicals beyond its own atomic structure.
 It’s ROCK POPCORN!

 Small chunks of perlite are “popped” using heat to create a light, air-filled medium.
 Bits of perlite look like little bits of styrofoam.
 So the little white bits in potting mix….yup!
 That’s perlite.

 Perlite looks quite a bit like popcorn, or like little styrofoam balls.
-Like popcorn, Perlite is white in colour thanks to light reflecting off tiny bubbles on the surface of its particles.
+Like popcorn, Perlite is white in color thanks to light reflecting off tiny bubbles on the surface of its particles.
 It is full of tiny air compartments, giving it a low density.
-It remains puffy, but can become a stained yellow colour over time.
+It remains puffy, but can become a stained yellow color over time.

 Here are some major Perlite deposits being mined in the USA: